evgenyneu/Glyptodon/README.md

 [cocoadocs]: http://cocoadocs.org/docsets/Glyptodon
 [carthage]: https://github.com/Carthage/Carthage

 This is a UI control for iOS written in Swift.
 It shows a 'no content' message over an existing view.
 It can be useful when you want to show a missing content message to the user over your existing view and suggest an action.
+Something like: "cart is empty", "no new messages", "no favorites", "no comments" etc.

 For example, consider we are building a shopping app with a cart screen.
 We can show an "Empty cart" message and a "Search" button when the cart is empty.